LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 You may customize the Logtalk compiler flags and add your own library paths by coping or renaming the `settings-sample.lgt` file in your Logtalk user folder to `settings.lgt` and editing it.
+The `settings.lgt` file may also be stored in your home directory.
 Settings in this file override the default values in the adapter files.
 Some of the default flag values that you may want to change include:

 * `report`
     for less verbose startup and compilation reports